ericanastas/sequence-timeline/README.md

 - Date `TimeStamp`: The date/time of the event occurred
 - String `Source`: The source line of the event
 - String `Target`: The target of the event
-    - May be set to the same as the source for event that are not between life lines
+    - May be set to the same as the source for events that are not between lines
+- String `Class`: The CSS class to apply to the event elements

 ### Created/Destroyed ###

 - Bool `TargetCreated`: Identifies if the target was created by this event

     - Any line which does not have a corresponding created event is assumed to have been created before the start of the diagram